-A new study conducted by National Institute of Environmental Health Sciences (NIEHS) and the University of Florida show that more than 32 million people in the United States may have autoantibodies.
-The study used a large data set comprised from nearly 5,000 individuals that are representative of the general U.S. population.
+A new study conducted by the National Institute of Environmental Health Sciences (NIEHS) and the University of Florida shows that more than 32 million people in the United States may have autoantibodies.
+The study used a large data set comprised of nearly 5,000 individuals that are representative of the general U.S. population.

 Earlier studies have shown that ANA can actually develop many years before the clinical appearance of autoimmune diseases, such as type 1 diabetes, lupus, and rheumatoid arthritis.
 ANA are frequently measured biomarkers for detecting autoimmune diseases, but the presence of autoantibodies does not necessarily mean a person will get an autoimmune disease.
 Other factors, including drugs, cancer, and infections, are also known to cause autoantibodies in some people.

 “Previous estimates of ANA prevalence have varied widely and were conducted in small studies not representative of the general population,” said Frederick Miller, M.D., Ph.D., an author of the study and acting clinical director at NIEHS.
 “Having this large data set that is representative of the general U.S. population and includes nearly 5,000 individuals provides us with an accurate estimate of ANA and may allow new insights into the etiology of autoimmune diseases.”
 The findings appear online in the Jan.
 11 issue of the Journal Arthritis and Rheumatism.